lentan1029/MouseJack/README.md

   "MouseJack parties are hilarious!
 Try it with Slither.io!" -- Intended User <br> "I ran MouseJack and it took over my cursor.
 Now I can't do anything productive." -- Boring Person <br>

-Download it, run it, and share the link with your friends (or just with anyone).
+Download it, run it, and share the link with your friends (or with anyone).
 Get started [now](http://mousejack.com)!